Signs Your Great Dane is Spoiled

 9. Sleeping Arrangements

 I’ve noticed a growing trend among Great Dane owners – letting these gentle giants share their beds.
-While it might seem cozy to cuddle with your furry friend, this sleeping arrangement can lead to spoiled behavior patterns.
+While cuddling with your furry friend might seem cozy, this sleeping arrangement can lead to spoiled behavior patterns.

 A Great Dane who claims your bed as their territory might: